atlegilemarketing/-ATLEGILE-MARKETING-SOLUTIONS-CMS/README.md

 ## Tech Stack

-React.js
+React.js<br/>
-Firebase
+Firebase<br/>
 Material UI

 ### Features

-Login: Secure login system for administrators.
+Login: Secure login system for administrators. <br/>
-Dashboard: An overview of website statistics and a table of Users as well as Businesses.
+Dashboard: An overview of website statistics and a table of Users as well as Businesses.<br/>
-Manage Users: View the users that are registered on the main website.
+Manage Users: View the users that are registered on the main website.<br/>
-Manage Businesses: View the business that are registered on the main website.
+Manage Businesses: View the business that are registered on the main website.<br/>
-Manage Products: View all the products that are available on the main website.
+Manage Products: View all the products that are available on the main website.<br/>
 Manage Orders: View products that are purchased by customers.

 ### Quick Start